 If you are unfamiliar with the financial markets, it may be best to stick to a long-term investing strategy and ignore the ups and downs.

 Gaining a better understanding of the difference between bullish vs. bearish and familiarizing yourself with investing lexicon, in general, will allow you to digest financial news more quickly.

-Those fears quickly resided and stock markets are now reaching records levels.
+Those fears quickly resided, and stock markets are now reaching record levels.